nojronatron/nojronatron.github.io/continuing-education/web-dev-cms-overviews.md

 _Note_: Newsletters and downloads can be configured in the Marketing Tool.
 Fees may apply depending on volume.

 _Note_: SquareSpace plug-in config and usage might be easier than other CMS vendors (anecdotal comment).

+## SQSP Forms

+- Can be styled with up to 4 built-in styles, or any of those styles can be customized within the Forms properties modal.
+- Field Options: Shape, Fill, Thickness, Size, Spacing, Color, and Layout.

+Custom Form Styles are made available across the entire _site_.

+Form Email Field(s):

+- There is a Sign-up field that can be enabled on the form.
+- Can be made to be _required_.
+- Email sign-up can send a _confirmation email_.

+Form Data Storage:

+- Submissions: Provides a view into 'Form Submitters' and other lists of interactions and the web visitors such as 'Subscribers', 'Customers', 'Leads', 'Donors', etc.
+- Email Notification: Configure _one_ email address to notify when Form Data has been captured.
+- Set 'Additional Storage': Choose from Google Drive, Zapier, or MailChimp.
+- Enable Google 'reCAPTCHA':

+Look at 'Smart List' called 'Form Submitters' to view a list of website users that have submitted a Form.

+- Click-in to the user entry to see the information they submitted via the Form.
+- Create a 'Project' (there's a link within the Form Submitters user properties) to manage Invoices, client information, and other details.

+Data Storage and Selling (tm):

+Known as 'clients', these represent website users that may receive an 'Invoice', so their data is captured and maintained.

+1. Open the 'Selling' config nav item.
+2. Open 'Invoicing'.
+3. Create 'New Client' or view existing 'Clients'.
+4. Click 'Invoicing' and search the list to select the Client to Invoice.
+5. This opens a New Invoice (or lists existing ones).
+New Invoices can have line items added to them, a due date can be set, and a Memo can be added (such as 'Thanks for your order!').
+6. Once created, the Invoice can be sent to the Client using the 'Send' button (confusingly, located in the upper right-hand corner of the 'Invoice Draft' screen).

 ## Resources